dhruv1972/Front-End-Web-Development---HTTP-5122-0NB/README.md

 - Integrated API data into a webpage dynamically.
 - Developed a project that fetches and displays real-time data from an API.

-## Week 6: JavaScript Objects & Local Storage
+## Week 6: JavaScript & DOM Manipulation
-- Explored JavaScript objects, methods, and constructors.
+- Explored DOM traversal and manipulation techniques.
-- Implemented local storage to save and retrieve user data.
+- Used JavaScript to dynamically update HTML and CSS.
-- Created an interactive project that retains user preferences.
+- Worked with forms, input validation, and user interactions.
-- Completed a final mini-project demonstrating all learned concepts.
+- Built a mini project involving form validation and user feedback.